Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 What is the best Garmin watch for women?

-The Garmin Venu 3S Slate at $374 is the best Garmin watch for women overall, with 6,036 reviews and a 41mm AMOLED touchscreen designed for smaller wrists.
-For running specifically, the Forerunner 265S Light Pink at $349.99 is the best pick (41mm, 4.7 stars).
+The Garmin Venu 3S Slate at $374 is the best Garmin watch for women overall, with a 41mm AMOLED touchscreen designed for smaller wrists and a stainless steel bezel that wears with anything.
+For running specifically, the Forerunner 265S Light Pink at $349.99 is the best pick, with the same training algorithms as the full-size 265 in a 41mm case.
 For the cheapest entry, the Forerunner 55 Aqua at $169.

 What is the smallest Garmin watch?